 You could start with apple cider instead of water.
-This is called a cyser.
-Herbs such as lemon balm, lemongrass, rosemary, hibiscus, vanilla, rose, and even hops can all be used.
+W call this a cyser.
+You can use herbs such as lemon balm, lemongrass, rosemary, hibiscus, vanilla, rose, and even hops.
 For this size recipe, use ½ cup dried herbs or one cup of fresh herbs.
 I made one with chamomile and rose one year that had a very unique flavor.
 Light and delicate, but potent.

 Another option for flavoring mead is with fruit.
 Try blackberries, blueberries, wild grapes, persimmon, rhubarb, spiced apple, or even lime or grapefruit.
 Elderflower, maple, or pumpkin spice are some other interesting possibilities.

 Anytime you ferment something, there is always the possibility of failure.
-This honey mead recipe is pretty foolproof, but something could always go wrong.
+This homemade honey mead recipe is pretty foolproof, but something could always go wrong.

 Make sure to sterilize your equipment and bottles.
 This will prevent bacteria from forming.
 Filtered water is also a must.
 Tap water can contain all sorts of nasty things.
 Unclean fruit could also cause problems.
 And be sure to keep an eye on your airlocks to avoid clogs.

 If you sniff your mix while it is brewing and you smell rotting fruit, don’t worry.
 It’s not rotting, it’s working!
 If it still smells bad after it’s done, leave it a few weeks in the new bottles.
 Raw and “green” mead will smell strong.
 Once it sits for a while, the smell should mellow out.

 Mead made this way will have some alcohol, usually around 15%.
 Not a lot, but more than other alcoholic beverages.
 Be aware of this in case you want to give it to someone with sensitivities to alcohol.

 Have you ever tried making a homemade honey mead recipe?
 How did your batch of mead turn out?